 A booklet, with extended introduction and accompanying film texts, is available to download here.

 Anthony Ellis studied at Manchester School of Art and the Royal College of Art, London.
-His interdisciplinary practice often utilises a repeating formal structure, focussing on correlative and reciprocal trajectories, across symbolic and material forms.
+His interdisciplinary practice centres on artist film, photography and critical writing, often exploring relationships between place, environment and language.
 He has exhibited, presented and screened work at various galleries and museums including Tate galleries, Castlefield Gallery, Exhibition Research Lab (LJMU) and Holden Gallery (MMU).
 He has written for Corridor 8, Screenworks and The Double Negative.